-The vehicles operate off clean diesel, diesel-electric, and hybrid motors.
-If you were injured in an accident with the Port Authority in Pittsburgh, you might be able to pursue a personal injury claim.
+If you were injured in an accident with a city vehicle, you might be able to pursue a personal injury claim.

-What Kinds of Damages Might Result From an Accident With the Port Authority?
+What Kinds of Damages Might Result From an Accident?

-You could be injured as a passenger on a train or bus operated by the Port Authority.
-A Port Authority bus could rear-end your car and cause serious injuries.
+You could be injured as a passenger on a train or bus operated by the city.
+A city bus could rear-end your car and cause serious injuries.
 You might be crossing the street and be hit by a bus.
 There are countless ways you could be injured.